g5l/accordion-challenge/README.md

   Analyze your codebase using `eslint` and reports linting errors.

 ## Project Structure

 - **api**

-  The Api layTo Communicate the application with an api
+  The Api layer to communicate the application with external server
 - **components**

   To reuse and organize better parts of the application